Honeysuckle (horse): 2019/2020 National Hunt season

 The Irish Champion Hurdle at Leopardstown Racecourse on 1 February saw Honeysuckle dropped back in distance to two miles and start the 8/11 favourite.
 Her eight opponents included Sharjah (Matheson Hurdle), Petit Mouchoir (winner of the race in 2017), Supasundae (Aintree Hurdle) and Aramon (Future Champions Novice Hurdle).
 The mare raced in second place behind Petit Mouchoir for most of the way before taking the lead approaching the last obstacle.
 An awkward jump at the last allowed Petit Mouchoir to briefly regain the lead but Honeysuckle rallied strongly and held off the challenge of the outsider Darver Star in the final strides to win by half a length.
 Blackmore said "She's got a massive heart and a massive will to do it...
 She's always done everything I've asked her to do and I wasn't too worried about coming back in trip."

-Honeysuckle made her first appearance outside Ireland on 10 March when she contested the David Nicholson Mares' Hurdle at Cheltenham.
+Honeysuckle made her first appearance outside Ireland on 10 March when she contested the David Nicholson Mares' Hurdle at the Cheltenham Festival.
 For the first time she did not start favourite, going off the 9/4 second choice in the betting behind the French Champion Hurdle winner Benie de Dieux.
 The other seven runners included Roksana and Stormy Ireland who had finished first and second in the race in 2019.
 Honeysuckle was in contention from the start as Stormy Ireland set the pace, and moved up on the inside to take the lead on the final turn only to be challenged by Benie des Dieux.
 The two favourites drew away from their rivals with Honeysuckle staying on well to win by half a length with a gap of six and a half lengths back to Elfile in third.
-Henry de Bromhead said "She really toughed it out up the hill.
+De Bromhead said "She really toughed it out up the hill.
 She gets from A to B over her hurdles and that's it.
 We never try to find out too much at home.
 She really battled and threw herself at the last.
 Whatever about the mare, the lady on her back is something special - the pair of them are brilliant."

+2020/2021 National Hunt season

+Honeysuckle started the season with another victory in the Hatton's Grace Hurdle, beating Ronald Pump by half a length.
+Blackmore said "She was jumping her hurdles a bit better and is maturing.
+She might have been just feeling it a bit on her first run after the last, but she gets the job done every day."
+She then won her second consecutive Irish Champion Hurdle with a ten length victory over Abacadabras.
+Her next race was the Champion Hurdle at Cheltenham, where she started 11/10 favourite and won by six and a half lengths from Sharjah.
+De Bromhead praised the mare and jockey "They have got a great relationship but Rachael is a brilliant rider on any horse and Honeysuckle is just deadly.
+It’s a perfect storm."
+Honeysuckle completed the season with a win in the Punchestown Champion Hurdle, again beating Sharjah into second place.